markgbeckett/jupiter_ace/getting_started/README.md

 The computer then checks if there is anything else in the Input Buffer.
 It finds '4' and again will interpret this as a number.
 It will add 4 to the stack and move it to the top of the screen.
 The stack now contains two values, 3 and 4, in positions 2OS and TOS, respectively.

 The next item it finds is '+'.
-The Minstrel 4th/ 4D will search its dictionary and find a word named '+' that takes the top two items off of the stack, adds them together, and puts the answer back on the stack.
+The Minstrel 4th will search its dictionary and find a word `+` that takes the top two items off of the stack, adds them together, and puts the answer back on the stack.
 The + will be echoed to the upper screen and the stack will now contain one value, 7.

-Continuing on, it will add 10 to the stack and then execute the next word '*' which will multiply the top two number on the stack and replace them with the answer, 70.
+Continuing on, it will add 10 to the stack and then execute the next word `*`, which will multiply the top two number on the stack and replace them with the answer, 70.

 There are no more items in the Input Buffer, so the computer prints 'OK' to indicate it has successfully processed all of the instructions it has been given.

 But where is the answer, you say?
 The answer is on the stack.
-If you want to see the answer, you need to ask the computer to print the value on the top of the stack and to do this you type the word '.' (that is, a full stop).
+If you want to see the answer, you need to ask the computer to print the value on the top of the stack and to do this you type the word `.` (that is, a full stop).
 This is another standard Forth word: it removes the top number from the stack and prints it on the screen.

 Notice that Reverse Polish Notation helps here as it allows items to be specified in an unambiguous order.
 To write the same example in BASIC, would involve something such as `(3+4)*10`, using parentheses to ensure the individual calculations are completed in the correct order.
 In Forth, there is no need for parentheses: RPN means there is no ambiguity in the order.